georgiwe/DropMeOff/README.md

 TODO
+- add validations for user first/last name - only letters and dashes, maybe only one word
+- add client alert service minimum timeout
 - refactor controllers - move to another folder, move some activities into service/services
 - refactor constants and encryption from user model
 - add dynamic username availability checking